Garve/scikit-bonus/README.md

 This is a package with [scikit-learn](https://scikit-learn.org/stable/) - compatible transformers, classifiers and regressors that I find useful.

 Give it a try with a simple `pip install scikit-bonus`!
+You can find the documentation on https://garve.github.io/scikit-bonus.

 ## Special linear regressors
 This module contains linear regressors for special use-cases, for example